Toxotes blythii: Behavior

-One of the most well knows behaviors of the archerfish is their ability to turn water into a projectile.
-Even though we would think all archerfish can do this, only there are only three species known to shoot water out of their mouth, Toxotes jaculatrix, Toxotes chatareus and, Toxotes blythii.
+One of the most well known behaviors of the archerfish is their ability to turn water into a projectile.
+Though it is thought that all archerfish are capable of this, it has only been definitively confirmed in three species, Toxotes jaculatrix, Toxotes chatareus and, Toxotes blythii.
 These species turn water into a projectile from the sudden compression of water from the pharynx into the palatine canal and use their tongue to control the flow.
 When groups of Toxotes chatareus are going for the same prey, some members will take the food that other fish shot down, more formally known as kleptoparasitism.
 Another fascinating aspect of these archerfish is how quickly they can learn and adjust the direction of their water projectiles to fit their needs at the time.
 By changing the direction of their water stream when they miss, their odds of hitting it next time will be better.
 Since archerfish shoot at their prey with water, they typically will reside near the surface of the habitat they are in.

 Food habits

 Toxotes blythii and other archerfishes are relatively small fish, and their food is smaller than them.
 While more research needs to be done on Toxotes blythii and its diet, other species' diets are well known.
 Fully grown Toxotes chatareus and Toxotes jaxculatrix tend to eat small crabs, shrimps, and insects while their larvae eat phytoplankton and zooplankton.
 Toxotes chatareus and Toxotes jaxculatrix can be found in salt and brackish water.
-Since Toxotes blythii lives strictly in fresh water they will mostly likely not eat crabs and shrimp, but the possibility of insects is extremely high.
+Since Toxotes blythii lives strictly in fresh water they will most likely not eat crabs and shrimp, but the possibility of insects is extremely high.
 The archer fish eating habits change over time to fit their physiological need.
 Even though there is no data about the food habits of Toxotes blythii it still gives clues to what types of food they eat.